burakayy7/blog/_posts/2024-02-20-stationary-data.md

 One quick and easy way to convert a stationary time series to a non stationary one is by taking the difference between consecutive values; this is known as **differencing**.

-To give an example, here is the data I will be using:
+To give an example, here is the data I will be using (all of these will be run in Google Colab, an environment I highly sugges you use!):
 ```python
   #installations
 !pip install skforecast